Kalkaska, Michigan: Geography

 The North Branch of the Boardman River flows through the south of the village.
 The river continues west into neighboring Grand Traverse County, turns north, and empties into Grand Traverse Bay, a bay of Lake Michigan.
-Just to the north of the village, though, is the headwaters of the Little Rapid River.
+Just to the north of the village, though, are the headwaters of the Little Rapid River.
 This stream also flows into the Grand Traverse Bay, although it is part of the Chain of Lakes watershed.

-The primary constructors of Kalkaska's geographical make-up are ancient glaciers, along with the majority of the entire state of Michigan.
-Glaciers scoured the surface of Michigan during the Ice Age, creating small hills called drumlins, along with valleys and basins and the water that currently occupies them.
-This process is called glaciation.

-Kalkaska experiences a notable amount of snowfall as it is located in a snowbelt that receives heavy amounts of lake effect snow from Lake Michigan.
+Kalkaska experiences a notable amount of snowfall, as it is located in a snowbelt that receives heavy amounts of lake-effect snow from Lake Michigan.

-Kalkaska is considered part of Northern Michigan.

 Climate

 This climatic region has large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-According to the Köppen climate classification system, Kalkaska has a humid continental climate, abbreviated "Dfb" on climate maps.
+According to the Köppen climate classification, Kalkaska has a humid continental climate, Dfb on climate maps.